Indoor Climate Dashboard based on the ZENNER Datahub Part 1: An Implementation Example

 Room dashboard link in Outlook booking confirmation

-Recommend0 recommendationsPublished in B.One Middleware, Buildings, Minol-ZENNER Group, Use Cases, Visualization
+Recommend0 recommendationsPublished in Buildings, Minol-ZENNER Group, Use Cases, Visualization, ZENNER Datahub

 Related Articles